gmlewis/godot-liverpool-rummy/README.md

 - **[Game State Machine](docs/game-state-machine.md)** - Complete overview of game flow, states, and round progression
 - **[Card Shuffle Animations](docs/card-shuffle-animations.md)** - Guide to the 7 shuffle animation types and how to create new ones
 - **[Bot AI System](docs/bot-ai-system.md)** - Deep dive into bot decision-making, evaluation algorithms, and personalities
-- **[Game Rules Implementation](docs/game-rules-implementation.md)** - How Liverpool Rummy rules are enforced in code
+- **[Game Rules Implementation](docs/game-rules-implementation.md)** - How Moonridge Rummy rules are enforced in code
 - **[UI/UX Interaction Patterns](docs/ui-ux-interaction-patterns.md)** - Player interactions, meld areas, and visual feedback

 # Status

-I completely ripped out the hand evaluation logic and auto-meld grouping from the player's hand, and instead added "meld areas" where the player manually decides how they want to group their cards.
-This eliminates a huge nightmare of trying to optimally meld the cards and I much prefer the gameplay now.

-Currently, melding upon other players' hands is not yet implemented.
+The game has been released to production.

 ----------------------------------------------------------------------